collapsed-stacks/startups/questions/12730/access-to-government-data-uk-or-usa.md

 - tagged: `data`, `us-government`
 - score: 0

-<p>I have an idea for which I would need to identify individuals.
-I do not need to store any identification data, just make the identification.</p>
+I have an idea for which I would need to identify individuals.
+I do not need to store any identification data, just make the identification.

-<p>Is it possible for a company to get/buy access to government held data, such as Photo ID data?</p>
+Is it possible for a company to get/buy access to government held data, such as Photo ID data?

-<p>If yes, to whom should one speak so as to initiate the data acquisition process?</p>
+If yes, to whom should one speak so as to initiate the data acquisition process?

-<p>If no, is there another way to get access to a data source which would allow me to make identifications?</p>
+If no, is there another way to get access to a data source which would allow me to make identifications?

 ## No Answers